You’re going to love these moon phase activities for upper elementary and middle school!

 Because the students are seated in different areas of the room, they are viewing different amounts of the volleyball being lit up.
 For example, one student may see a full moon, while another sees a first quarter or a waxing crescent.
 Don’t forget to have a student observe the ball from a new moon position!

-This quick simulation sets up for great discussion of “who’s right?” (or wrong) since we all came up with different answers!
-Hint: this makes a great writing activity!
+This quick simulation sets up for a great discussion of “who’s right?” (or wrong) since we all came up with different answers!
+Hint: This makes a great writing activity!

 After the volleyball demonstration, students are able to easily make the connection that the moon’s position affects the phase of the moon we see from Earth.

-While not flashy, the north-polar view model is one of the best moon phase activities to REALLY help students understand the relationship between what we see from Earth and how the moon is positioned in the sky.
+While not flashy, the north-polar view model is one of the best lunar-phase activities to REALLY help students understand the relationship between what we see from Earth and how the moon is positioned in the sky.

 5. INTERACTIVE MOON MODEL